WANGSSSSSSS/WANGSSSSSSS/README.md

-### Hi there 👋
+### Hi anonymous 👋

 * 🔭 I'm wangsssssss, an undergrade from nwpu
-* I'm interseted in Reinforcement Learning and Computer Vision
+* 🌱 I'm interseted in Reinforcement Learning and Computer Vision
 * 🌱 Maybe the future time is mainly spent on intellgence

 <!--